JakeI158/GDAPC_CaseStudy_CyclisticBikes/SQL_Queries.md

 ```
 <br />

-Determining which months had a weekday (not weekend) as the most popular day:
+To determine which months had a weekday (not weekend) as the most popular day:
 ```SQL
 SELECT months, mode_day_of_week, total_rides
   FROM full_year